The Dirt on Soil & Potting Mixes

 Limes—such as shell meal, limestone or dolomite—can be used to raise pH in acidic conditions and are a source of calcium (and, in the case of dolomite, magnesium).

-Limes are commonly used to offset the lower pH of peat (if used), so should not be used if a large amount of earthworm castings have been added, as they also raise pH.
+Limes are commonly used to offset the lower pH of peat (if used), so should not be used if a large number of earthworm castings have been added, as they also raise pH.
 Adding mycorrhizal fungi powders can introduce a colony if one is not already present.
 A light dusting of the roots during transplanting can make sure the powder comes in contact with the host roots.

 There are a variety of other recipes available to try, and other additives and amendments that can be used.
 Making perfect potting soil is much like making the perfect meatloaf; there is a general consensus about approximately what should be in the end-product, but the exact details on ingredients and amounts vary from person to person.

 In my own garden, I use a combination of homemade and commercial potting mixes.
-I mix my own more often than not, but if I need more potting mix than I have compost ready, I use a couple bags of store-bought, or I’ll throw in some premium mix in along with the other ingredients if I’m making a large batch.
+I mix my own more often than not, but if I need more potting mix than I have compost ready, I use a couple of bags of store-bought, or I’ll throw in some premium mix in along with the other ingredients if I’m making a large batch.

 Since I send any healthy potting mix back through the compost pile after harvest (after rinsing if I suspect a lot of salt residue), along with the new material being composted, the potting mix is continually being refreshed and re-amended, and waste is kept to a minimum.